John Maguire

 exiftool -DefaultCropSize="6010 4012" R0004690.DNG

-However, if you are a Lightroom user, you can avoid the command line by using the DNG Recover Edge plug-in created by Adobe.
-They no longer offer a download directly on their website, but you can still grab it thanks to the Wayback Machine.
 The download page is available here but the “Get file” button will not work if clicked directly.
-Instead, right click it, select “Copy link” and paste it into your URL bar—or simply click here.
+Instead, right click it, select “Copy link” and paste it into your URL bar—or just click here to download it directly.

-In Lightroom, go to File > Plug-in Manager… then click the Add button.
-Find the plugin in your Downloads folder, and open it.
+Then, open Lightroom and navigate to File > Plug-in Manager…, click the Add button, find the plugin in your Downloads folder and open it.

 A screenshot showing a warning that Apple will not run DNGRecoverEdgesMac because it can not verify it is free from malware.